“Preparation & Response Protocols for NAMI Families and Caregivers” by James Elliott.

-The purpose of this document is to empower NAMI families and caregivers by providing them with the specific knowledge required to properly deal with missing persons incidents.
+The document by Elliott helps to empower NAMI families and caregivers by providing them with the specific knowledge required to properly deal with missing persons incidents.

 This material was originally intended to be handed out to participants during live NAMI presentations in Los Angeles County, California.
 Therefore, some of the material is specific to this region, particularly the CA Penal Code laws related to missing persons and how CA law enforcement should handle such investigations.